 There are basically three voicing methods that can be learned after surgery: oesophageal voice, electrolarynx, and tracheoesophageal voice.

 The functions of your nose

-Your nose does more than just smell – it heats, humidifies, and filters the air your breathe.
+Your nose does more than just smell – it heats, humidifies, and filters the air you breathe.
 That way, when the air reaches your lungs it has reached body temperature and contains the level of moist needed for the lungs to function properly.

 Smelling after laryngectomy

 The other important function of your nose is that it allows you to smell.
-After the operation you do not breathe in via the nose, so you will not smell automatically as you did before.
+After the operation you do not breathe in via the nose, so you will not smell as you did before.
 Instead, you can learn to use a special technique called the NAIM (Nasal Airflow Inducing Maneuver) to get air into your nose and smell.